sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-11-cloudformation-examples-dynamic-config.md

 skill: expert
 ---

+The below example is made up of two components

 1. [Lambda code (nodejs) - Advertises the config](#javascript)
 2. [Template1 - template that creates / references the custom config](#template1)